scipy/scipy.org/source/topical-software.rst

   and the 'level' variable with 24 values taken from a normal distribution with a mean of 104 and standard deviation of 5.

-* `Python::OpenCL <http://python-opencl.next-touch.com>`_: OpenCL is a standard
+* `Python::OpenCL <http://python-opencl.next-touch.com>`_ is a
-  for parallel programming on heterogeneous devices including CPUs, GPUs, and others processors.
+  Boost.Python-based interface to OpenCL.
+OpenCL is a standard for parallel programming on heterogeneous devices including CPUs, GPUs, and others processors.
 It provides a common language C-like language for executing code on those devices, as well as APIs to setup the computations.
 Python::OpenCL aims at being an easy-to-use Python wrapper around the OpenCL library.

 Partial differential equation (PDE) solvers
 -------------------------------------------